Chicago Fire FC: Raising the Bar for Wellness and Performance

 • Excess weight increases injury risk and cardiovascular disease

-Consistent fueling and hydration often determine whether firefighters experience steady energy or chronic fatigue.
-This isn’t about the latest fads or trends, it’s about optimizing performance and reducing the risk of health-related line-of-duty death.
+This isn’t about the latest fads or trends, it’s about consistent fueling to optimize performance and reduce the risk of on-the-job injury and health-related line-of-duty death.

 4. Medical / Recovery